MyEtherWallet/knowledge-base/source/_posts/en/getting-started/glossary-of-common-terms.md

 * Usually, a 12 or 24 word phrase that allows you to access an infinite number of accounts.
 * Used by Ledger, Trezor, MEWconnect, MetaMask, Jaxx, and others.
 * Originates from BIP 39 Spec.
-* The accounts you can access with this phrase are determined by the "path".
+* The accounts you can access with this phrase are determined by the ["derivation path"][path].
 * Example 12-words:
 `brain surround have swap horror body response double fire dumb bring hazard`
 * Example 24-words: